 - (a) When the Employer is aware that a patient/resident has a history of aggressive behaviour the Employer will make such information available to the employee.
 Upon admission or transfer the Employer will make every reasonable effort to identify the potential for aggressive behaviour.
 The Employer shall make every reasonable effort to ensure that sufficient staff are present when any treatment or care is provided to such patients/residents. - (b) In-service and/or instruction in caring for the aggressive patient/resident and on how to respond to patient's/resident's/visitor's aggressive behaviour will be provided by the Employer as needed.
-The appropriate Occupational Health and Safety Committee will be consulted on the curriculum. - (c) Critical incident stress defusing (immediate support)/debriefing (scheduled follow up) shall be made available and be known to employees who have suffered a serious work-related, traumatic incident of an unusual nature.
+The appropriate Occupational Health and Safety Committee will be consulted on the curriculum. - (c) Critical incident stress defusing (immediate support)/debriefing (scheduled follow up) shall be made available and be known to employees who have suffered a serious work-related, traumatic incident of an unusual nature including Code Whites.
 Critical incident stress debriefing or appropriate support shall be offered to employees.
 Appropriate resources will be made available as soon as possible following the incident.
 Employees attending defusing/debriefing will be given time off from work without loss of pay to attend or be paid at the applicable rate of pay. - (d) The Employer agrees to provide to employees violence prevention training based on the program that was designed by the Provincial Violence Prevention Steering Committee.
 Where operational requirements allow, these modules may be completed while at work.
-The modules of the program that are applicable to the employee according to the program will be considered an in-service under Article 32.02.
+The modules of the program that are applicable to the employee according to the program will be considered an in-service under Article 32.02. - (e) The employer shall keep a record of all Code White incidents.
+The Joint Occupational Health & Safety Committee (JOHSC) will review all incidents and recommend preventative actions. - The JOHSC shall refer to the Code White Best Practice Guide in investigations of Code White incidents.